amichael7/go-api-toy/README.md

-# Example: Simple Go API in a Docker container
+# Go Toy API: Simple Golang API Example in a Docker container

 A template project to create a Docker image for a Go application.
 The example application exposes an HTTP endpoint and